 Medicare and Protecting The Health of Our Seniors

-Access to health services and prescription drugs through Medicare is only the first hurdle our seniors face as they deal with problems such as serious illnesses and living on fixed-incomes.
-The Affordable Care Act eased some of the burdens on seniors by helping seniors close the gap between coverage and out of pocket expenses for prescription drugs.
-In Indiana, Medicare beneficiaries have already saved nearly $377,084,734 on prescription drugs.
-In 2014 alone, 126,526 Hoosiers saved over $117,854,817, or an average of $931 per beneficiary.
-Other ways our seniors are benefitting include:
+- Access to health services and prescription drugs through Medicare is only the first hurdle our seniors face as they deal with problems such as serious illnesses and living on fixed-incomes.
+The Affordable Care Act eased some of the burdens on seniors by expanding Medicare coverage and helping seniors close the gap between coverage and out of pocket expenses for prescription drugs.
+It also extended the solvency of the Medicare Trust Fund by nearly a decade, and I continue to believe that we should take responsible steps to shore up the program, without breaking our promises to seniors.